Scheduling a Consular Report of Birth Abroad (CRBA)

 - Form DS-5507 is not needed if the appearing parent is the U.S. citizen.

 - Form DS-3053 – Statement of Consent: Issuance of a U.S. Passport to a Minor Under Age 16

 - Form must be filled out/signed by the missing parent and notarized.

 - A photocopy of the valid ID presented to the notary must accompany the form.

-- If you would like to schedule a notarial service, please click here.
+- If you would like to schedule a notarial service, please email DjiboutiCRBA@state.gov .

 - The fee is $50 per notarial.
 Notarization of State Department forms used to obtain a passport, including the DS-3053, are free of charge.

-- Notarials may be performed at Camp Lemonnier for contract personnel (USG personnel should first consult the legal office at Camp) on Thursdays between 0900 and 1000, provided an email is sent to DjiboutiACS@state.govin advance to request this service.
+- Notarials may be performed at Camp Lemonnier for contract personnel (USG personnel should first consult the legal office at Camp) Monitor Camp communications or email DjiboutiACS@state.gov to find out the date of the monthly Embassy visit to Camp.
 Note that there is no cashiering service available at Camp Lemonnier, and all services must be paid in exact change.